Stay informed with the

 Best of Mark Pilarski

 Dear Mark: For years I have been a heavy gambler on video poker here in Reno.
 I used to break close to even on specific machines at a certain casino.
 I became suspicious when I started losing real bad over several months.
-I asked a Slot manager if they reset the machines and he said yes.
-He stated all they did was lower the paytable from 97.9 % to 95%.
+I asked a slot manager if they reset the machines and he said yes.
+He stated all they did was lower the pay table from 97.9% to 95%.
 I have not been back since.
-IS THESE LEGAL?
+IS THIS LEGAL?
 I can't believe they did that much less admit it?
 Les L.

 Given the competitive nature of the gambling business, casinos usually don't divulge much to patrons about their casino hold.
 Macy's never told Gimbel what they were up to; only in the 1947 movie, Miracle on 34th Street, did they swap a trade secret.